-In a calm, use a little more layover.
+In a calm wind, use a little more layover.
 The flight will be more elliptical with less wind.

-In a wind, throw with less power and less layover.
+In normal wind conditions (8-12mph), throw with less power and less layover.
 The flight will be more round with wind.

-When thrown too hard, the flight will look like this.
+When thrown too hard, the flight will look like above.

 Throwing Too Soft